 - Toys, leisure and sports equipment

-- Medical equipment systems (with the exception of all implanted and infected products)
+- Medical equipment systems (except implanted or infected products)

 - Monitoring and control instruments

-If electrical and electronic products are disposed of in landfill sites, millions of tonnes of materials that could be recovered and reused for new products are being lost.
-Recovery of these materials would reduce the need to extract more raw materials for the manufacture of new products.
+- If we send electrical and electronic products to landfill sites, we miss the opportunity to recover and reuse millions of tonnes of materials.
+Recovery of these materials would mean we need to extract less raw material to manufacture new products.

-Some electronic equipment and/or its components contain substances that are considered dangerous to the environment and human health if they are disposed of carelessly.
-Although these dangerous substances are usually only contained in small amounts, they have great potential for causing serious environmental damage.
+- Some electronic equipment and its components contain substances that are considered dangerous to the environment and human health if they are disposed of carelessly.
+Although these dangerous substances are usually present in only small amounts, they may leak into the soil, water or air and can cause serious environmental damage.

-Landfill is the disposal of waste material by burying it.
+- Landfill is the disposal of waste material by burying it.
 Space at landfill sites is becoming scarce.
-It is not appropriate to dispose of waste from electric and electronic equipment in landfill sites because of the harmful substances that waste from electric and electronic equipment is known to contain.
+WEEE should not be put in landfill sites because of the harmful substances it contains.

-Incineration is the process of burning materials at high temperatures.
+- Incineration destroys materials by burning them at high temperatures.